-Adigital appreciates the opportunity to provide input to this TRIS procedure.
-This document contains a series of comments in relation to the aspects of the APLO that Adigital considers to be in conflict with the European Union regulations, and which hinder the proper functioning of the internal market.
+As per our understanding, this measure intends to introduce a series of excessive rules that would undermine the well-functioning of the Digital Single Market.
+In this document we outline a series of comments we have in relation to the aspects of the APLO that Ecommerce Europe considers to conflict with the European Union regulations, and therefore hinder the proper functioning of the Internal Market.